marioalmonte/accessitrans-aria/readme.txt

 == Changelog ==

+= 0.2.3 =
+* Added persistent translation cache system to improve performance
+* Enhanced translation lookup algorithm with multiple fallback methods
+* Improved accessibility of admin interface for screen readers
+* Added diagnostics tool to troubleshoot translation issues
+* Fixed issues with attribute detection in complex templates

+= 0.2.2 =
+* Added detection of aria-valuetext attribute
+* Improved support for Elementor templates and global widgets
+* Enhanced compatibility with latest versions of WPML and Elementor

+= 0.2.1 =
+* Fixed issues with string registration in specific contexts
+* Improved error handling and debug logging
+* Minor UI improvements in settings page

 = 0.2.0 =
-* New feature: Multiple translation registration formats with separate contexts
-* New feature: Translation retry mechanism for failed translations
+* Added translation retry mechanism for failed translations
-* New feature: Force refresh button to clear all caches and update translations
+* Added force refresh button to clear all caches
-* New feature: Configurable translation priority
-* Enhanced debugging information with detailed logging of translation methods
+* Enhanced debugging information with detailed logging
-* Improved robustness with cascading translation fallback methods
+* Improved compatibility with WordPress 6.8

+= 0.1.0 =
 * Improved accessibility of the configuration page
-* Updated compatibility to WordPress 6.8

-= 0.1.0 =
-* Improved accessibility of the configuration page:
 * Enhanced semantic structure with proper ARIA landmarks
 * Improved page title for better identification
 * Added proper section elements with semantic headings
-  * Improved notification messages for screen readers
-  * Made status information region properly identifiable
-* Changed admin page title to "Configuration of AccessiTrans"

 = 0.0.0 =
-* Plugin renamed from "Elementor ARIA Translator for WPML" to "AccessiTrans - ARIA Translator for WPML & Elementor"
-* Updated plugin slug and internal references

-= 2.0.2 =
-* Added internationalization support
-* Prepared plugin for translation with language files directory
-* Fixed escaping in admin pages
-* Added website and blog link to author information

-= 2.0.1 =
-* Fix for translation registration in complex templates
-* Performance improvements in capture methods
-* Added debug logging enhancements

-= 2.0.0 =
+* Initial release with core functionality
+* Support for translating aria-label, aria-description, aria-roledescription and aria-placeholder
-* Added multiple capture methods for comprehensive detection
+* Multiple capture methods for comprehensive detection
-* Introduced configurable translation registration formats
-* Added advanced settings for performance optimization
-* Improved compatibility with Elementor templates and global widgets
+* Integration with WPML String Translation
-* Added admin settings page for configuration
+* Admin settings page for configuration

-= 1.3.0 =
-* Refactored to capture strings that were not being detected
-* Various preparations and improvements

-= 1.2.3 =
-* Improved compatibility with Elementor 3.14+
-* Minor bug fixes

-= 1.2.2 =
-* Support for attributes in Headers and Footers

-= 1.2.1 =
-* Added support for aria-valuetext

-= 1.2.0 =
-* Implementation of multiline mode for multiple attributes
+* Debug mode for troubleshooting
-* Performance improvement

-= 1.1.0 =
-* Added support for aria-description, aria-roledescription and aria-placeholder

-= 1.0.0 =
-* Initial release
+* Compatibility with all Elementor content types

 == Upgrade Notice ==

+= 0.2.3 =
+This update adds a translation cache system for improved performance, enhanced diagnostic tools, and fixes issues with complex templates.
+Accessibility improvements for admin interface included.

 = 0.2.0 =
-This version introduces multiple translation formats with separate contexts, a translation retry mechanism, a force refresh function, and improved robustness when translating ARIA attributes.
+This version introduces a translation retry mechanism, a force refresh function, and improved debugging capabilities.

 = 0.1.0 =
-This update improves the accessibility of the plugin's configuration page with better semantic structure, ARIA landmarks, and screen reader support.
+This update improves the accessibility of the plugin's configuration page with better semantic structure and screen reader support.

-= 0.0.0 =
-This update includes a name change to "AccessiTrans - ARIA Translator for WPML & Elementor".

-= 2.0.2 =
-This update adds internationalization support, preparing the plugin for translation into multiple languages.

-= 2.0.1 =
-This update includes performance improvements and fixes for translation registration in complex templates.

-= 2.0.0 =
-This update adds multiple capture methods, configurable translation formats, advanced settings, and improved compatibility with all Elementor content types.

 == Author ==